 Since 1992 she has been closely cooperating with the Polish Public Television (Telewizja Polska, TVP).
 She was a head of reporters’ team, Vice Director of News Department (Wiadomości TVP), a domestic and foreign reporter, a news editor.
 She performed duties of Director of TVP Polonia and was in charge of TVP Department in Białystok.

-Since August, 2013 Agnieszka Romaszewska-Guzy has been in the steering bodies of the European Federation of Journalists.
+Agnieszka Romaszewska-Guzy was in the steering bodies of the European Federation of Journalists.